psibean/ExtraRolesAmongUs/README.md

 ## Joker Spawn Chance
 *Default: 100*<br/>
 The percentage chance that anybody in the game will become The Joker.

+## Mayor Spawn Chance
+*Default: 100*<br />
+The percentage chance that anybody in the game will become The Mayor.

 # Color Types
 Red is darker.